-Vaccine records are only required for undergraduate and graduate students who are 30 years of age or younger All first semester students under age 19 years (Resident and Commuter students) •Meningitis ACYW (Menactra® or Menveo®) - 2 Doses with one dose given on or after 16th birthday All first semester students age 19 years or older AND residing in University housing • Meningitis ACYW (Menactra® or Menveo®) - 1 Dose given after 16 th birthday PART-TIME students (Undergraduate fewer than 12 credits; Graduate fewer than 9 credits) • MMR (Measles, Mumps, Rubella) - 2 Doses.
-1st dose must be after your first birthday
+Requii rements - more than one requirement will apply: Vaccin e records are only required for undergraduate and graduate students who are 30 years of age or younger FULL-TIME students (Undergraduate 12 credits or more; Graduate 9 credits or more) MMR (Measles, Mumps, Rubella) - 2 Doses.
+1st dose must be after your first birthday Hepatitis B - 3 Doses Meningitis ACYW 1 dose after age 16 and or within 5 yrs All first semester students (Resident and Commuter students) • Meningitis ACYW (Menactra® or Menveo®) - 2 Doses with one dose given on or after 16th birthday

-Covid-19- MUST UPLOAD RECORDS TO THE COVID-19 VACCINATION PORTAL IN WP CONNECT
+PART-TIME students (Undergraduate fewer than 12 credits; Graduate fewer than 9 credits)

+- MMR (Measles, Mumps, Rubella) 2 Doses.
+1st dose must be after your first birthday - Meningtitis ACYW after age 16 or within last 5 years